AlexIoannides/py-readme-snippets/spark.md

 ## Passing Configuration Parameters to the ETL Job

 Although it is possible to pass arguments to `etl_job.py`, as you would for any generic Python module running as a 'main' program  - by specifying them after the module's filename and then parsing these command line arguments - this can get very complicated, very quickly, especially when there are lot of parameters (e.g. credentials for multiple databases, table names, SQL snippets, etc.).
-This also makes debugging the code from within a Python interpreter extremely awkward, as you don't have access to the command line arguments that would ordinarily be passed to the code, when calling it from the command line.
+This also makes debugging the code from within a Python interpreter is extremely awkward, as you don't have access to the command line arguments that would ordinarily be passed to the code, when calling it from the command line.

 A much more effective solution is to send Spark a separate file - e.g. using the `--files etl_config.json` flag with `spark-subit` - containing the configuration in JSON format, which can be parsed into a Python dictionary in one line of code with `json.loads(config_file_contents)`.
 Testing the code from within a Python interactive console session is also greatly simplified, as all one has to do to access configuration parameters for testing, is to copy and paste the contents of the file - e.g.,